kmjamsheed0/force_sell_products/README.txt

 == Changelog ==

 = 1.0.0 =
-* Initial release with force-sell functionality, display customization, and developer hooks.
+* Initial release
+* Force-sell functionality to automatically add products to the cart.
+* Display customization options for force-sell products.
+* Developer hooks for extended customization and integration.

 == Upgrade Notice ==